-If your homeowner or renters insurance is not adequate you can usually get insurance through the company you are renting the pod from.
+If your homeowner or renters insurance is not adequate, you can usually get insurance through the company you are renting the pod from.
 Don’t overlook getting the proper insurance coverage for items stored in your pod.

 Can You Do A Long Distance Move With A Storage Pod?

-The rental prices and pick-up and drop-off fees remain the same as if you were doing a local move.
+The rental prices and pick-up and drop-off fees remain the same as if you were making a local move.
 If you are doing a long-distance move the shipping fee for your POD can be sizeable.
 They are still being shipped by truck.

 But, many of the fees surrounding the move will make a long-distance move less expensive with a moving container than a full-service move.